Vairn/Discworld-Novelette/Occupational_Hazard.md

 "You mean like that thing with the cat in the box?"

 PRECISELY.
 UNTIL OBSERVED, THE HOURGLASS EXISTED IN A STATE OF...
 UNCERTAINTY.
-IT MIGHT HAVE CONTAINED SAND OR SMOKE.
+IT MIGHT HAVE CONTAIN SAND OR SMOKE.
 OR BOTH.
 OR NEITHER.
 THE ACT OF LOOKING MAY HAVE COLLAPSED THE POSSIBILITIES INTO THIS SPECIFIC REALITY.

 "And normally hourglasses contain...?"